 If this Pretty Girl Punch doesn’t make you want to hike up your petticoats and dance the mambo, nothing will!
 A new Oscar-Worthy Cocktail inspired by West Side Story.

 This Pretty Girl Punch is the second recipe in my Oscar-Worthy Cocktails Series.
 I’ve married my love of classic film with my love of alcohol to make damned sure we’re all drinking like stars at the #Oscars2017.
-You can find the first in the series Another Man’s Shoes, inspired by To Kill a Mockingbird, right here.
+See the entire series here.

 Propaganda Alert: I’m using this post as a platform for my movement to Bring Back the Punch.
 This movement just started five minutes ago but I’m currently feeling very passionate about it.